Seasickness

 This, combined with the strategic positioning of the swing keel, optimized the boat’s balance and minimized the rolling motion that often leads to seasickness.

 As they enjoyed the sail, a squall appeared on the horizon.
 Jack knew he had to act quickly to maintain the serenity of their journey.
-He made course changes to avoid the worst of the weather, seeking smoother waters.
+He made course changes to avoid the worst of the weather and smooth the ride seeking quieter waters.
 Despite the changing conditions, Jill stayed on deck, assisting with navigation.
 Her cheerful demeanor and willingness to be a good sport made the experience even more enjoyable for both of them.

 Eventually, Jack decided it was best to motor to a somewhat protected cove where he deployed a sea anchor, ensuring their stability as the squall passed.